International Students A-Z

 Police generally wear black and white uniforms, often with a bright yellow jacket.
 Officers of The Fire Service in Leeds and Paramedics (staff who attend accidents and emergencies) also wear uniforms while they are on duty.
 All uniforms have badges identifying which Emergency Service they work for.
 University Security staff wear black trousers with a blue shirt and jacket.

 Unipol is an organisation which helps students find private rented accommodation.
 They are based at 155-157 Woodhouse Lane, (near the City Campus).
 Call them on 0113 243 0169, email: email@example.com or visit their website.

-The International Student Advice Centre can help you to fill in your visa extension form and can assist you with any queries that you may have.
+The Student Immigration Advice and Compliance team can help you to fill in your visa extension form and can assist you with any queries that you may have.
 Please make sure to let us know well in advance of your visa expiry date if at all possible to allow us to provide you with any help you need.

 Contact us to book an appointment.

 In Britain women have the right to be regarded as equal to men in all areas of life.
 It is normal to see women having careers, socialising together and going out alone.
 The following organisations may be helpful for women:

 Family Planning Association: information and advice on all aspects of sexual health, contraception and related issues.
 Call 0845 122 8690 or visit www.fpa.org.uk